 There is a clear need for more and better tools that may help to establish sufficient ambition levels, and several options have been identified in this respect.
 Measures with low ambition should be avoided, as they generate lower savings and need to be revised more frequently, incurring unnecessary administrative efforts.
 Some improvement options should be standard, such as taking into account the price and efficiency effects of technological learning in the Life Cycle cost analysis in a preparatory study, and making better use of benchmarks.
 As product details vary, the possibility of using other improvement options should be judged on a case by case basis.
-These options include: (1) to consider moving beyond Least Life Cycle Cost toward the Break Even point in the process of setting Ecodesign requirements; (2) to consider the value of adding empty classes at the BNAT level when setting energy labelling classes; and (3) to base requirements on a balanced mix of energy consumption and energy efficiency.
-Guiding principles on how to do this, based on physical principles as well as consumer understanding aspects for

-ELD, should be developed.
+These options include: (1) for product groups that do not show a clear correlation between price and efficiency other guiding principles than LLCC may be necessary, e.g. a combination of equal or lower LCC, taking into account affordability and banning a significant market share over time)(2) to consider the value of adding empty classes at the BNAT level when setting energy labelling classes; and (3) to base requirements on a balanced mix of energy consumption and energy efficiency.
+Guiding principles on how to do this, based on physical principles as well as consumer understanding aspects for ELD, should be developed.
 The revision of measures of some white good appliances (washing machines, refrigerators) could be a starting point.